-Are you ready for a boat tour to the dolphins in Lisbon?
+Are you ready for a boat tour to watch dolphins in Lisbon?

 FAQ about dolphin watching tour from Lisbon